 With more than 900 parks in the Logan area, there are plenty of venue options for your special occasion, from bushland settings to urban playgrounds.

-If you are planning to hold an event at a Logan park, you can notify council of this by filling in the form on logan.qld.gov.au.
-This will be necessary if you are planning to have a marquee, jumping castle or animal farm.
-Note that processing can take up to 21 working days, so be sure to allow plenty of time.
+If you are planning to hold an event at a Logan park, you can notify the council of this by filling in the form on logan.qld.gov.au.
+This will be necessary if you plan to have a marquee, jumping castle or animal farm.
+Note that processing can take up to 21 working days, so allow plenty of time.

 You can find out more about parks in Logan here.